-YES х NO - This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy.
+YES Х NO - This report does not introduce a new policy, function or strategy or recommend a change to an existing policy, function or strategy.
 Therefore, no Equality Impact Assessment is required.
+However, it will impact on lots of groups which have been considered under the Equality Outcomes below.

-- 5.4.1 How does this report address our Equality Outcomes? - a) People, including individuals from the above protected characteristic groups, can access HSCP services.
+7.4.1 How does this report address our Equality Outcomes?

+a) People, including individuals from the above protected characteristic groups, can access HSCP services.